You can shape the simulator.

 If you don’t find the aircraft, scenery, or plug-ins you’re looking for, you can create you’re own.
 A good place to start is the X-Plane Wiki, managed by X-Plane developer Ben Supnik.
 There, you’ll find links to the plug-in and scenery development kits.
 Of course, the Plane Maker software (found in your X-Plane 9 installation directory) can be used to create aircraft–for more information, see the Plane Maker manual.

 Using the USB keys available from the X-Plane.com Store, the simulator can also be upgraded for commercial use, as well as for FAA certification.
-These keys will also unlock EFIS App, used to accurately simulate the electronic flight instrument system found in Cirrus and Eclipse jets.

 Other Destinations for Expanding X-Plane